 I was an undergraduate student at Georgia State University when I said these words, studying African American and Women’s studies.
 I had just learned of the rumored way in which Joseph Beam died; alone, in his apartment, found weeks after his death.
-Joseph Beam was a prolific writer, poet and visionary who often wrote about depression, loneliness and the trials of living in America as Black gay man at the height of the AIDS epidemic.
+Joseph Beam was a prolific writer, poet and visionary who often wrote about depression, loneliness and the trials of living in America as a Black gay man at the height of the AIDS epidemic.

 His writings were the first time I had ever heard Black men speak about their feelings, their fears and struggles in such a vulnerable manner.
 His commitment to Black feminism, and challenging male privilege in both gay and heterosexual communities, became a central organizing force behind my own beliefs.
 The struggles he captured made it clear to me that mental and emotional wellness, were of an immediate need for our communities to be able to thrive.